Veterans-A2-AKIS/Botball/README.md

 # Botball
 This is where all the A2 team code will be.
 This will be updated on a weekly basis,
-Initially all code will that is done will be saved on the Wallaby’s internal storage
+Initially all code that is done will be saved on the Wallaby’s internal storage